About keyword matching options

 - Example keyword: [women's hats]

 Ads may show on searches without the term.

 - Symbol: -keyword

 Close keyword variations

-We'll show your ads for close variations of your phrase and exact match keywords to maximize your potential to show your ads on relevant searches.
-Close variations include misspellings, singular and plural forms, acronyms, stemmings (such as floor and flooring), abbreviations, and accents.
+So that you don't miss out on potential customers, we'll show your ads for close variations of your phrase and exact match keywords to maximize the potential for your ads to show on relevant searches.
+Close variations include misspellings, singular forms, plural forms, acronyms, stemmings (such as floor and flooring), abbreviations, and accents.
 So there's no need to separately add close variations as keywords.

 For example, if your phrase match keyword is "kid's scooter," you'd still want to show your ad when someone searches for "kids scooter" or "kid scooters."